jsun1590/portfolio-website-hugo/content/blog/ductf2025/sodium.md

 During research, I came across [this article](https://www.vicarius.io/vsociety/posts/cve-2023-24329-bypassing-url-blackslisting-using-blank-in-python-urllib-library-4).
 Older versions of `urllib` are vulnerable to `CVE-2023-24329`, which allowed us to bypass the URL scheme denylist by prefixing a space character to the beginning of the provided URL.
 For brevity, I will not explain the CVE here, details can be found in the aforementioned article.

-While the `gopher` and `dict` schemes were disallowed, we were actually able to use the `file` scheme to achieve arbritrary file read!
+While the `gopher` and `dict` schemes were disallowed, we were actually able to use the `file` scheme to achieve arbitrary file read!

 For example, here is the payload used to read `/etc/passwd`: